datahub-project/datahub/docs/plugins.md

 ## Plugin Installation
 DataHub's GMS Service searches for the plugins in container's local directory at location `/etc/datahub/plugins/auth/`.
 This location will be referred as `plugin-base-directory` hereafter.

 For docker, we set docker-compose to mount ${HOME}/.datahub directory to /etc/datahub directory within the GMS containers.

-For kubernetes you need to mount a volume at /etc/datahub.
+### Docker
 Follow below steps to install plugins:

 Lets consider you have created an uber jar for authorizer plugin and jar name is apache-ranger-authorizer.jar and class com.abc.RangerAuthorizer has implemented the [Authorizer](../metadata-auth/auth-api/src/main/java/com/datahub/plugins/auth/authorization/Authorizer.java) interface.